Shownu: Ambassadorship

 In October 2020, as part of Monsta X's promotional campaign for traditional culture of Korea, Shownu participated for Hangul Day's "Easy Korean, Correct Korean" campaign video, with Seo Kyung-duk, a famous Korean promoter who teaches at Sungshin Women's University.
 This four-minute video, produced by the Ministry of Culture, Sports and Tourism and the Federation of Korean Language and Culture Centers, was also created with an animation technique, under the theme of "COVID-19-related public language", that can be easily understood by anyone, regardless of age or gender.

 In January 2024, he was chosen as 2024 F/W Concept Korea's global ambassador, while being its runway model for New York Fashion Week on February 13, which was hosted by the Ministry of Culture, Sports and Tourism and organized by the Korea Creative Content Agency.
 Founded in 2010, it is an initiative by the Korean government that supports young, local designers on an international level and spotlights the most interesting names in South Korean fashion.
 In September, Shownu represented Concept Korea during the 2025 S/S Paris Fashion Week.
+In October 2026, he will represent it during the 2027 S/S Paris Fashion Week.